Crib Safety Standards: What Parents Need to Know in the United States

 Older cribs, secondhand cribs, and “no manual” situations are where standards get messy fast.

-If the label is gone, parts are missing, or the model cannot be identified, there is no clean way to confirm it meets current crib safety standards.
+If the label is gone, parts are missing, or the model cannot be identified, there is no clean way to confirm it meets current federal compliance requirements.

 No workarounds.
 No improvising.
 Just clarity.